BitPatty/ts-transformer-log-position/README.md

 ### `argsToJson` / `stringArgsToJson`

 If `argsToJson` is true, the log arguments are wrapped in a JSON stringify.
-It omit strings and template expressions unless `stringArgsToJson` is `true`.
+It omits strings and template expressions unless `stringArgsToJson` is `true`.
 Defaults to `false` / `false`.

 Examples: